 Gigantism: the flip side of dwarfism, gigantism indicates a character who is not just tall, but is disproportionately so.
-Such an individual will usually range between seven and eight and a half feet tall, and must have all of his or her clothing and gear custom made.
-A character suffering from this quirk may also suffer other related ailments, such as feebleness or even weak bones.
+Such an individual will usually range between seven and eight and a half feet tall, and must have all of his or her clothing and gear custom-made.
+A character suffering from this quirk may also possess several related ailments, such as feebleness or even weak bones.

 Gravity Intolerance: the gravity intolerant are those who are particularly attuned to gravitic conditions wherever they come from, and do not adapt well to changes in it.
-These characters suffer a -2 RS penalty on all Fortitude ACT rolls required when operating under different gravity, whether in the form of higher or lower G forces, for each level taken.
+For every level of intolerance to gravitic changes these characters have, these characters suffer an additional -2 RS ACTION penalty under high or low gravity conditions, and +1 RS crushing damage inflicted by the latter.

 Low Pain Threshold: characters with a low pain threshold are much more likely to buckle under physical duress.
-They suffer a -2 RS on any ACT roll intended to resist the effects of pain (whether from physical damage, methodical torture, or induced pain via some other mechanism), and bear a like penalty to shrug off Concuss results scored against them in battle.
+They suffer a -2 RS on any ACTION roll intended to resist the effects of pain (whether from physical damage, methodical torture, or pain induced via some other mechanism), and bear a like penalty to shrug off Concuss results scored against them in battle.

 Weakness: the unfortunate character that is inherently weak finds that he or she has much less Health than would otherwise be indicated.
-Though weakness counts as two quirks (grants two points), it reduces the sum of their Melee, Coordination, Brawn, and Fortitude traits by twenty percent, making them much more likely to face unconsciousness and potential death in the midst of combat (super human or otherwise).
+Weakness counts as two quirks (grants two points), and reduces the sum of one's Melee, Coordination, Brawn, and Fortitude traits by twenty percent, making them much more likely to face unconsciousness and potential death in the midst of combat (super-human or otherwise).

 Mental Quirks (beneficial)

 3-D Sense: possession of a 3-D sense indicates a character has the ability to think in more than two dimensions.
-This comes in handy when handing situations such as aerial combat, or in any other condition where threats may come from any of the three standard axes.
-A 3-D sense can also benefit characters who deal with even higher dimensions as well (even if this doesn't apply very often).
+This comes in handy when handling situations such as aerial combat, or in any other condition where threats may come from any of the three standard axes.
+A 3-D sense can also benefit characters who deal with even higher dimensions as well, even if this doesn't apply very often.

 Alertness: alertness is a heightened awareness of one's surroundings.
-Characters with this quirk are rarely surprised by the actions of others, whether or not super human abilities are in play.
-In game terms, a highly alert character should receive a +2 RS on any ACT roll to avoid ambushes or surprise, and is such a light sleeper that any disturbance in his or her area will wake them on a blue Awareness ACT.
+Characters with this quirk are rarely surprised by the actions of others, whether or not super-human abilities are in play.
+In game terms, a highly alert character should receive a +2 RS on any ACTION roll to avoid ambushes or surprise, and is such a light sleeper that any disturbance within eleven sectors will wake them on a blue Awareness ACTION.

-Cybernetic Aptitude: a cybernetically apt character is one whose body is highly accepting of cybernetic implants of any variety.
-Such an individual should be treated as if their Willpower was +2 RS higher in rank value for the purposes of ACT rolls against their Implant Psychosis Statistic, thus allowing them to handle a lot more artificial components in their body than is normal.
+Cybernetic Aptitude: a cybernetically apt character is one whose body is highly accepting of artificial implants of any variety.
+Such an individual should be treated as if their Willpower was +2 RS higher in rank value for the purposes of ACTION rolls against their Implant Psychosis Statistic, thus allowing them to handle a lot more artificial components in their body than is normal.